roshanimunj/restAPI/README.md

+Django Python Machine Test

-Consider the following scenario where we have 2 entities in our system.
+Consider the following scenario where we have 3 entities in our system.

 1. User

 2. Client

+3. Project